-Purchase Family Values with Ms. Money today.
-The book includes pictures which illustrate to your children the importance of Family Values.
+Purchase Kindness Counts with Ms. Money today.
+The book includes pictures which illustrate to your children the importance of Family Values and why Kindness Counts.

 Principles to Live by